 To access the Search box and search options in the Navigate or Events views:

 - Click in the Search field to view the Search Options drop-down menu.
-In Version 11.2 and above, the menu options are slightly different.
+In Version 11.2 and later, the menu options are slightly different.
 The first figure illustrates the menu for 11.1 and below; the second figure illustrates the menu for Version 11.2 and above.

 The following table describes the Investigation search options.